-Deviled Egg Filling: These deviled eggs pack a short list of super flavorful ingredients you’ll absolutely love.
-You’ll need: dijon mustard, plain Greek yogurt, mayo (or olive oil!), pickle juice, minced fresh dill, salt and pepper, ground paprika, and the egg yolks, of course!
+Deviled Egg Filling: These deviled eggs pack a shortlist of super flavorful ingredients you’ll absolutely love.
+You’ll need:

 How to Make Deviled Eggs — Step by Step

-Now that you’ve got everything you need to make these easy deviled eggs, it’s time to get cooking!
+Now that you’ve got everything you need to make this deviled eggs recipe, it’s time to get cooking!